hoshiko-tech/CharadesCamPage/README.md

 ## Support

 For questions about the website, contact:
-- Email: info@charadescam.app
+- Email: info@charades.cam
-- For app support: support@charadescam.app
+- For app support: support@charades.cam

 ---